aws/aws-lakeformation-best-practices/content/adopting-lake-formation/lake-formation-transition-guide-single-account.md

 ## Overview

+Many organizations start their data lake journey with IAM policies and S3 bucket policies controlling access to data.
+As the environment grows — more tables, more consumers, more teams — managing access through IAM alone becomes increasingly complex and error-prone.
+AWS Lake Formation simplifies this by providing a centralized permissions model that sits on top of the AWS Glue Data Catalog: you grant access to databases, tables, and columns directly, and Lake Formation vends temporary credentials to authorized principals.

+The challenge is not adopting Lake Formation — it's transitioning to it without disrupting existing workloads.
+A production environment with active consumers cannot simply "flip a switch."
+The transition needs to be incremental, reversible, and low-risk.

+### What You Should Know Before Starting

-AWS Lake Formation can be used at any time to manage metadata (databases, tables, columns) without any impact to existing users.
-Granting Lake Formation permissions on catalog resources is a no-op until IAMAllowedPrincipals is removed and S3 locations are registered for credential vending.
-This means you can begin setting up Lake Formation permissions incrementally, well before "flipping the switch."
+* Lake Formation metadata permissions are safe to set up at any time.
+Granting LF permissions on databases, tables, and columns is a no-op until IAMAllowedPrincipals is removed and S3 locations are registered for credential vending.
+You can begin layering in LF permissions well before "flipping the switch."

-For storage-level permissions, S3 bucket policies continue to apply regardless of Lake Formation configuration.
+* S3 bucket policies still apply.
 Lake Formation credential vending controls access to data through temporary credentials — it does not modify or replace your S3 bucket policies.
+* The transition is incremental.
+You do not need to migrate everything at once.
+Both plans in this guide are designed for step-by-step migration with validation at each stage.

+### What This Guide Covers

-This guide covers two approaches to transitioning a single AWS account to Lake Formation credential vending.
-Both are designed to be incremental and reversible.
+This guide presents two approaches to transitioning a single AWS account to Lake Formation credential vending.
+Plan #1 (Per Resource) migrates table by table — all consumers of a resource move together.
+Plan #2 (Per User) migrates user by user — individual principals are opted in while others remain on IAM.
+Both approaches are reversible, and guidance is provided on when to use each.

 ---